-DO NOT use the smoker without the wood boxes in the proper position.
-The wood box lids must be closed completely.
+DO NOT use the smoker without the wood box in the proper position.
+The wood box lid must be closed completely.

-Set temperature control knob to 215°F. with only the 700 watt element on.
-Let the smoker smoke, empty, for a minimum of 4 hours.
-Do not open the door during this 4 hours.
+Set temperature control knob to 215°F. Let the smoker smoke, empty, for a minimum of 4 hours.
+Do not open door for at least 4 hours.

 Use any hardwood in your smoker.
 The popular woods for smoking are hickory, apple, cherry, mesquite, pecan, alder, and maple.
 Most of these are available from SmokinTex.
 If you purchase local wood at the supermarket, be sure the wood box lid closes and don't use more than 8 ounces.
 There is no need to soak the wood.
 Use only dry wood.
-If you are smoking meat and want the smoke ring effect add a few pieces of charcoal to the other wood box.
-The nitrates from the charcoal will produce the red ring.
-For added flavor use herbs and spices in the 2nd wood box .
+Line the bottom of the smoker with foil and punch a hole in the foil through the drain hole (always be sure the drippings can drain out).
+A clogged drain could cause grease to accumulate on the smoker floor, which could cause a fire.